How to Qualify B2B Leads

 The answers to these questions would allow you and your sales team to qualify or disqualify the prospect.

-B2B qualifying questions infographic
+B2B qualifying questions

 Have a Lead Qualification Checklist On Hand

 Additionally, by ensuring everyone is focusing on asking the same questions and following the same checklist, you ensure standardization of lead qualification throughout the sales team.
-This ensures that the opportunities you really want are definitely coming your way.
+This ensures that the opportunities you want are coming your way.

-The basic information will be similar to what inbound and outbound use to determine the ideal customer profile.
-You want to have a thorough understanding of who you are talking to, their role in the company, their company size, possible revenue, and their online presence.
+You want to thoroughly understand who you are talking to, their role in the company, their size, possible revenue, and their online presence.
 These are some of the more quantifiable pieces of information you can acquire before, during, and after talking to them.

 • Is there real interest in purchasing your product or service?